 - -b = open each individual window without borders placed within a master window that still has the usual borders.
 To move or resize individual windows, hold the Alt (meta) key and use the left and middle mouse buttons, respectively.
 Most of these can be anywhere on the command line.
 Also, if you use -b without any other arguments, map3d will allow you to select the files interactively and add them to this master window. - -v = show current version of the program.
 If this is the only argument, the program will exit. - -nw =for multiple surfaces (i.e., more than one set of points and triangles), place each surface data in a new window.
-By default, map3d opens a single window for all surfaces. - -nv = to NOT check validity of geometry files.
-This can have a large impact on startup performance if map3d needs to load large geometries. - -c default_mesh_colour = colour index to use on all surfaces for which there is no specific colour specification.
-This option must be set before any surfaces are read, since the same option sets the colors for individual surfaces. - -dp datafile_pathname = directs the search for data files accessed to another directory.
+By default, map3d opens a single window for all surfaces. - -slw 0 = do not show any legend windows at startup. - -fs interval = Sets the run-time interval between frames as accessed by the arrow keys.
+Note that this is independent of the -i option below, which subsamples the data as it is being read in.
+This feature can be changed via the menus at runtime. - -nv = to NOT check validity of geometry files.
+This can have a large impact on startup performance if map3d needs to load large geometries. - -c colour = colour value to use on all surfaces for which there is no specific colour specification.
+This option must be set before any surfaces are read, since the same option sets the colors for individual surfaces.
+See the mesh-specific -c colour below for colour examples. - -bg colour = colour value to use as background of all windows for which there is no specific colour specification.
+This option must be set before any surfaces are read, since the same option sets the colors for individual windows. - -fg colour = colour value to use as text colour for all windows for which there is no specific colour specification.
+This option must be set before any surfaces are read, since the same option sets the colors for individual windows. - -if basefilename = base filename for any image files that are generated in this run of the program. - -dp datafile_pathname = directs the search for data files accessed to another directory.
 Using an alternate pathname, you can override the original directory specification for the files and get them from, say, an optical disk.
 This value can also be set with an environmental variable called MAP3D_DATAPATH, which you can set at any time before executing map3d.
 With this option, map3d looks in datapath/filename.